Climate Crisis Series 1: The Individual and the Group

 Climate change, as far as Gen Z is concerned, has become the most important challenge facing our society.
-Although the issue of climate change has been a serious threat since the hippies of the 60’s took it on, the science supporting the climate crises goes back even further, to the early 1900s when the first greenhouse gases were detected.
+Although the issue of climate change has been a serious threat since the '60s, the science supporting the climate crisis goes back even further, to the early 1900s when the first greenhouse gases were detected.
 The single most important problem facing both individual and group climate activism, is the fact that we are very quickly running out of time, and with people becoming more defeated each day, the need to fight climate change must grow stronger.

 One person against the world?

 With all the doom and gloom of a serious introduction out of the way, we can get down to business.
 Individual action regarding climate change is a fundamental first step towards a future we all want.
-When it comes to combating climate change as one person, a variety of actions help, these range from;
+When it comes to combating climate change as one person, a variety of actions help.
+Some examples include:

 Individual action can also manifest in the desire to change other people’s perspectives surrounding climate action.